 Challenge #2: Records Are Everywhere

-If we think about 10 or 20 years ago, records were just about electronic and physical documents, and were largely sourced from “on-premise” document management systems, file shares, and physical locations.
+About 10 or 20 years ago, records were electronic and physical documents, largely sourced from “on-premises” document management systems, file shares, and physical locations.
+Because the definition of what a “record” is has changed, this approach to records management is increasingly outdated.

 Challenge #3: International and Local Compliance